layline-io/layline-doc/docs/03-assets/services/asset-service-jdbc.md

 ## Purpose

-Defines a service to interface with a JDBC data source.
+Define a service to interface with a JDBC data source.

 ![](.asset-service-jdbc_images/6ca59550.png "Asset Dependency Graph (Service JDBC)")